amandalynnelliott/amandalynnelliott.github.io-dev/_posts/2017-04-16-365days-self-love.md

 Your self is the very thing that you should never sacrifice.

 How you can make peace with these conflicting beliefs is to understand that if you try giving to others without first giving to yourself, you will have nothing to give.
-You need to fill up your own cup first, but once you do, soon the water spills over, meaning that now you have so much to effortlessly give.
+You need to fill up your own cup first, but once you do, soon the water spills over, meaning that now you have much more available for effortlessly giving.

 #### Thirdly
 We lose touch with our emotions for fear of becoming irrational.
 This fear is unfounded, because emotions and logic don’t have to be at odds with each other, but can instead be used to verify each other.
 You can, and should, make decisions that satisfy both your head and your heart.
 Listening to your emotions isn’t irrational, it’s a rational way of prioritizing your happiness first.

 People who are happy prioritize how they feel.
-This makes them less likely to burn themselves out, and leads producing much better work.
+This makes them less likely to burn themselves out, and leads them to producing much better work.
 Contrary to what fear-based ideologies condition us to believe, the more that people place top priority on their individual happiness, the better it is for everybody in the long run.

 For more in depth work with self-love, I highly recommend [this video](https://www.youtube.com/watch?v=zQHv75ahYDQ) and the book [Shadows Before Dawn](https://www.amazon.com/Shadows-Before-Dawn-Finding-Self-Love/dp/1401947190).